christytan/ords-apex-dbcs/exacs-QA/oac.md

     ![](./images/oac/RDC-installer9.png " ")

-15. Enable Data Gateway, enter OAC URL and click on Generate Key to generate json key.
+15. Enter OAC URL, Generate Key and Save.
+Once saved, Enable Data Gateway.

     #### Note: Copy the Generated key to a note pad.
 We will be using the key in Orace Analytics Cloud console.